jiahao95/hypertension_clustering/multimodal model/README.md

 Python > 3.7

 ## Parameters setting:
-* deep learning archiecture can be set in net.py
+* deep learning archicture is presented in net.py

 * other hyperparameters can be tuned in utils.py and learn-patient-representaion.sh

 ## Training: